 So the 2nd level liquidity providers were missing in action.
 In fairness the IV values were probably not an accurate estimate of the prices of the underlying securities at that point—their bid / ask quotes were much wider apart than normal.
 But even taking that into account the drop in value of RSP’s assets was nowhere near 38%.

-Given the chaotic nature of the market I don’t blame the market makers from stepping back until things settled down a bit.
+Given the chaotic nature of the market, I don’t blame the market makers from stepping back until things settled down a bit.
 This report from iShares adds a considerable amount of detail on what happened.

-Clearly the SEC did not foresee this situation.
+Clearly, the SEC did not foresee this situation.
 The circuit breakers algorithms naively assumed that the listed quotes were representative of the value of the fund’s asset during chaotic times.

-Clearly the SEC’s circuit breakers are a work in progress and aren’t working acceptably.
+Obviously, the SEC’s circuit breakers are a work in progress and aren’t working acceptably.
 I think the next step should be to incorporate the IV value of the fund into the circuit breaker calculations.
 Trading halts should be continued when the tracking error between the IV value and the quoted price exceeds some multiple of the normal tracking error, maybe 5X.
 This would protect investors from being sold out at obviously bogus values.